If you’re not a designer but you’re facing the challenge of building your own website, this post is for you.

 Proximity

 Proximity is all about the relationships between elements.
-It helps connecting or differentiating the pieces of your design by placing them close to each other or rather far away.
+It helps connect or differentiate the pieces of your design by placing them close to each other or rather far away.

 When elements are close to each other, it creates the impression that they belong together.
 And when they are at a great distance, you’re telling the user that they’re different kinds of information.